A pleural effusion is a buildup of fluid between the layers of tissue that line the lungs and chest cavity.

 - Pleural fluid analysis

-(examining the fluid under a microscope to look for bacteria, amount of protein, and presence of cancer cells)
+(examining the fluid under a microscope to look for bacteria, cancer cells, and protein level)

 (a sample of fluid is removed with a needle inserted between the ribs)